-Interaction effects occur when the effect of one variable depends on the value of another variable.
-Interaction effects are common in regression analysis, ANOVA, and designed experiments.
-In this blog post, I explain interaction effects, how to interpret them in statistical designs, and the problems you will face if you don’t include them in your model.
+An interaction effect occurs when the effect of one variable depends on the value of another variable.
+Interaction effects are common in regression models, ANOVA, and designed experiments.
+In this post, I explain interaction effects, the interaction effect test, how to interpret interaction models, and describe the problems you can face if you don’t include them in your model.

 In any study, whether it’s a taste test or a manufacturing process, many variables can affect the outcome.
 Changing these variables can affect the outcome directly.
 For instance, changing the food condiment in a taste test can affect the overall enjoyment.
 In this manner, analysts use models to assess the relationship between each independent variable and the dependent variable.
 This kind of an effect is called a main effect.
-However, it can be a mistake to assess only main effects.
+While main effects are relatively straightforward, it can be a mistake to assess only main effects.

 In more complex study areas, the independent variables might interact with each other.
 Interaction effects indicate that a third variable influences the relationship between an independent and dependent variable.
+In this situation, statisticians say that these variables interact because the relationship between an independent and dependent variable changes depending on the value of a third variable.
 This type of effect makes the model more complex, but if the real world behaves this way, it is critical to incorporate it in your model.
 For example, the relationship between condiments and enjoyment probably depends on the type of food—as we’ll see in this post!

 Example of Interaction Effects with Categorical Independent Variables

 I think of interaction effects as an “it depends” effect.
 You’ll see why!
-Let’s start with an intuitive example to help you understand these effects conceptually.
+Let’s start with an intuitive example to help you understand these effects in an interaction model conceptually.

 Imagine that we are conducting a taste test to determine which food condiment produces the highest enjoyment.
 We’ll perform a two-way ANOVA where our dependent variable is Enjoyment.
 Our two independent variables are both categorical variables: Food and Condiment.